vechr/kong-auth-integration/README.md

  ### Try the Plugin
  * Access the `localhost:4500/openapi` then login the user `/api/v1/session` so you will get the `access-token`
  * Try access the `localhost:8000`, you need to pass the token in `Authorization Bearer eyj8odk34...`, and you will get the `X-User-Payload` headers same as body from `http://localhost:4500/api/v1/session/me`.

+### Kubernetes
+You can [check](https://github.com/vechr/kong-auth-integration/tree/master/example/k8s) how to use in kubernetes